norman-de/wifi-home-automation/README.md

 # Simple home automation
 A collection of examples and information for a simple and affordable home automation solution.
+(For nerds only)

 ![GitHub](https://img.shields.io/github/license/norman-de/simple-home-automation) ![GitHub last commit](https://img.shields.io/github/last-commit/norman-de/simple-home-automation)